AK-Homberger/NMEA2000-SeatalkNG-AlarmBuzzer/README.md

 An external Buzzer have to be connected to GPIO 5 (with an additional relay).

-The wanted alarms have to be defined in able in the code:
+The wanted alarms have to be defined in the table within the code:

 struct Seatalk_Alarm Seatalk_Alarm_table[] = {